sadekkk12/sadekkk12/README.md

 ---

-``Remember, the journey of a thousand miles begins with a single step.  `- Lao Tzu`
+"Remember, the journey of a thousand miles begins with a single step." - Lao Tzu

 I'm excited to take those steps every day, continuously learning, growing, and contributing to the tech world.
 Thanks for stopping by my GitHub!